ripgooglewave/Walle/README.md

 http://learn.makeblock.com/en/learning-arduino-programming-ranger/

 What you need:
+* Computer (Mac/Linux or Windows)
 * 1 Mbot Ranger from makeblock (http://www.makeblock.com/robot-kit-series-STEM/mbot-ranger)
-* Computer (Mac/Linux or Windows)
+* (You can also use an Auriga and plug in the components you want http://www.makeblock.com/electronic-robot-kit-series-STEM/me-auriga)